How to Train Your Dragon: The Hidden World (soundtrack)

 How to Train Your Dragon: The Hidden World (Original Motion Picture Soundtrack) is the score album to the 2019 film How to Train Your Dragon: The Hidden World, the sequel to How to Train Your Dragon 2 (2014) and the third and final installment in the How to Train Your Dragon trilogy.
-Recurring DreamWorks composer John Powell who scored for the previous two instalments in the franchise, returned to the third film.
-The album features an original song "Together From Afar" performed by Jónsi, released as a single on January 31, 2019.
-The album was released on February 1, by Back Lot Music and received positive critical response from music critics.
+Recurring DreamWorks composer John Powell, who scored for the previous two installments of the series, returned for the third film.
+The album features an original song, "Together from Afar" performed by Jónsi, which was released as a single on January 31, 2019.
+The album was released on February 1 by Back Lot Music, and was met with a positive response from music critics.

 Development

 Unlike the first two films in the franchise, the score for Hidden World has a "dark theme" for the main antagonist, dragon-hunter Grimmel, a "fate" riff, which signalled changes in the lives of key characters, lighthearted romantic music for Toothless and the potential mate, as well as "mystical, ethereal sounds for that “hidden world” of the dragons themselves".
 Powell felt that for the film, he had to come to the studio at five-o-clock in the morning and write the score at closed doors, as "he had to go to these slightly indulgent, dark, sad places to find things that might be potent for other people".

 He also brought his earlier themes, and also reproduced them to create newer versions and integrate it in the film, as "if he had kept using material that everybody knew all the way through the movie, you wouldn’t have felt it as significantly as you do at the end".
 He produced a varied soundscape, including playful sounds for dragon romps, orchestral sounds for the battle sequences, string march for the Vikings' exodus, a celebratory song ("Together From Afar") in the conclusion, as well as unusual instrumental colors to convey the ancient world.
 He made use of multiple instruments such as Celtic harp, bodhrán frame drum, uilleann pipes, traditional Scottish bagpipes, and backing vocals which were provided by Jónsi (who provided for the music of How to Train Your Dragon 2).
 He also recorded the original song "Together From Afar".

 Powell added that, one of the challenging sequence was when Toothless woos the mysterious Light Fury on a beach, where he came with a "delicate melody with a dance-like rhythm" which he expanded into a seven-minute cue using the classical form of passacaglia.
 He called it as "one of several special moments that are music-driven, without dialogue".